Roman Cyprus: Roman conquest of Cyprus

 Cyprus had been a part of the Ptolemaic Kingdom prior to becoming a Roman province.
 Ptolemy X Alexander I bequeathed his kingdom, which at the time included Egypt and Cyprus, to the Roman Republic upon his death in 88 BC.
 However, the Roman Senate was reluctant to accept the kingdom as it was feared that whoever was sent to conquer the Ptolemaic Kingdom might become too powerful and threaten the democratic principles of the republic.
-From 88 to 58 BC, Cyprus was ruled by King Ptolemy, son of the King of Egypt, Ptolemy IX Soter, who had succeeded Ptolemy X. After Ptolemy refused to put up ransom when Publius Clodius Pulcher was kidnapped by Cilician pirate, Pulcher accused the king of colluding with pirates.
+From 88 to 58 BC, Cyprus was ruled by King Ptolemy, son of the King of Egypt, Ptolemy IX Soter, who had succeeded Ptolemy X. After Ptolemy refused to put up ransom when Publius Clodius Pulcher was kidnapped by Cilician pirates, Pulcher accused the king of colluding with pirates.
 This accusation provided a pretext for the annexation of Cyprus by the Roman Republic.
-The Lex Clodia de Cyprus was passed by the plebeian council in 58 BC and Cato the Younger was sent to conquer Cyprus and serve as its new proconsul.
+The lex Clodia de Cypro was passed by the plebeian council in 58 BC and Cato the Younger was sent to annex Cyprus and serve as its new governor.
 Cato sent envoys ahead to offer Ptolemy the distinctive position of the High Priest at the Sanctuary of Aphrodite in Paphos but Ptolemy refused and instead killed himself.

 Cyprus was abruptly annexed by Rome and Cyprus was added to the Roman province of Cilicia.
 Cato sold much of the royal possessions and brought back 7,000 talents to Rome after taking his share of the profits.
 During this time Cyprus was exploited by the Roman rulers who saw positions in the provinces as a stepping stone in Roman politics.

-In 51 BC Cicero was given the proconsulship in Cyprus and was more sympathetic to the Cypriot people.
-However, by the end of his proconsulship Rome was engulfed in Caesar's Civil War.
+In 51 BC Cicero was made proconsul in Cilicia, which included Cyprus.
+His proconsulship was sympathetic to the Cypriots.
+However, by the end of his proconsulship Rome was engulfed in Caesar's civil war.
 In 47 BC, after coming to the aid of Cleopatra of Egypt in a civil war against her brother Ptolemy XIII, Julius Caesar agreed to return control of Cyprus to the Ptolemaic Kingdom.
 Caesar appointed Cleopatra's younger siblings Arsinoe IV and Ptolemy XIV as joint rulers of Cyprus.

-Marc Antony and Octavian (later Augustus), were struggling for power after Julius Caesar's death and in 40 BC Marc Antony reaffirmed that Cleopatra was ruler of Cyprus at the Donations of Alexandria.
+Mark Antony and Octavian were struggling for power after Julius Caesar's death and, in 40 BC, Antony reaffirmed that Cleopatra was ruler of Cyprus at the Donations of Alexandria.
 The Battle of Actium in 31 BC marked the end of the War of Actium, resulting in Octavian gaining control of all of Egypt and Cyprus.
 Cyprus was left under control of Octavian's legate until it could be further dealt with.
 In 22 BC Cyprus was separated from the Cilicia and became a senatorial province without a standing army.